Bus driver files First Amendment suit against Madison-Grant

 “As a result of this expressive activity on an issue of public concern, Mr. Sizelove was suspended for a week — and he has been threatened with harsher disciplinary action if he continues to express his opinions in the future,” the complaint said.
 “This suspension, and the prohibition on the future exercise of his expressive rights, violates the First Amendment to the United States Constitution.”

-Though Sizelove was interviewed for this article, he said the complaint speaks for itself in terms of the events.
+Though Sizelove was interviewed for this story, he said the complaint speaks for itself in terms of the events.

 Madison-Grant Superintendent Scott Deetz said the district respects the privacy rights of its employees and, therefore, does not comment on human resource issues.